litestar-org/litestar/docs/0-introduction.md

-# Starlite
+# StarLite

-Starlite is a flexible and extensible ASGI API framework built on top of Starlette and Pydantic.
+Starlite is a simple, flexible and extensible ASGI API framework built on top of Starlette and Pydantic.
+It was inspired by FastAPI and NestJS.

 ## Example: Controller Pattern

 Starlite supports class API components called "Controllers".
 Controllers are meant to group logical subcomponents, for example - consider the following `UserController`:

 ```python3
 from pydantic import BaseModel, UUID4